Matt Dean

 Matthew T. "Matt" Dean (born April 15, 1966) is an American politician.
 He served as the Majority Leader of the Minnesota House of Representatives from 2011 to 2013.
 A member of the Republican Party of Minnesota, he represented District 38B, which included portions of Ramsey and Washington counties in the eastern Twin Cities metropolitan area.
 He is an architect and the owner of Dean Architects in Dellwood.

 Early life and education

 Born in the northeastern Minnesota city of Ely, Dean was raised in the Twin Cities suburb of Roseville.
 He graduated from the University of Minnesota in Minneapolis with a Bachelor of Architecture degree.
 Dean competed in track and cross country in high school and college.

 Minnesota House of Representatives

 Dean was first elected in 2004, and was reelected in 2006, 2008, 2010, and 2012.
 He served as the Majority Leader of the Minnesota House of Representatives from 2011 to 2013, having been selected by his caucus for the position on November 6, 2010.
+Dean was the chair of the Health and Human Services Finance Committee.
+He was also considered a leader of the conservative wing of House Republicans.

+Dean briefly campaigned for the Republican nomination for Governor in 2018 before dropping out in January of that year, citing the desire to unify the party around one candidate.
+He declined to run for reelection to his seat in the Minnesota House of Representatives.